caspercasanova/interesting_things/README.md

 To my dismay, I don't have much publicly facing code that I am particularly proud of, and the code that is private is because I am too embarrassed to show it publicly.

+Most of the code I've written is in a Monorepo somewhere in Star Atlas Space.
+The examples below don't represent my everyday work.
+Most of my day to day work included more boring stuff.

 A couple of things I find interesting.

 ### Bots